Dermatitis simply means inflammation of the skin.

 Many of the chemicals used in industry will cause a sudden and very strong irritant or corrosive reaction when they come into contact with bare skin.
 Safe work systems should be developed for such substances as:

 - petroleum products.

-Some manufactured products with chemicals that may cause problems are:
+Some products that may cause allergic contact dermatitis are: